 The revolving credit facility of \$1,000.0 million is available to provide financing for working capital, fund capital expenditures and other general corporate purposes.
 The revolving credit facility permits letters of credit, swingline loans and borrowings in Canadian dollars and U.S. dollars.
 Borrowings under the revolving credit facility bear interest at a rate equal to Canadian Prime Rate or U.S. Base Rate or Secured Overnight Financing Rate or Canadian Bankers Acceptance Rate, as the case may be, plus an applicable margin.
 The applicable margin for borrowings under the revolving credit facility is subject to step up and step down based on the Company's credit rating and relative performance to selected environmental, social and governance targets.
 The Company must pay standby fees on the unused portion of the revolving credit facility and customary letter of credit fees equal to the applicable margins determined in a manner similar to interest.
-On February 10, 2023, the Company extended the maturity date of the revolving credit facility from April 2027 to February 2028, amongst other amendments.
-On August 1, 2023, the Company amended its revolving credit facility, increasing its capacity from \$750.0 million to \$1,000.0 million.
+On April 22, 2024, the Company amended its unsecured revolving credit facility and extended the maturity date from February 2028 to April 2029.

-The Company has two bilateral demand facilities, available for general corporate purposes or letters of credit, totaling \$150.0 million under which it had issued letters of credit totaling \$38.0 million (December 31, 2022 - \$37.5 million).
+The Company has two bilateral demand facilities, available for general corporate purposes or letters of credit, totaling \$150.0 million under which it had issued letters of credit totaling \$37.5 million (December 31, 2023 - \$38.0 million).